 #9 Epidermoid Cyst

-Because we have pores all over our skin, we can develop this type of cyst virtually anywhere on our body.
+Because we have pores all over our skin, we can develop these type of cysts on various parts of the body.
 The exception would be the palms and soles of the feet.
 The cysts develop because of plugging in the pore and a nodule then gradually enlarges because of dead skin debris building up inside of it.
 One of our common areas for these growths in the back though they can occur in numerous other locations including the face, neck, arms, and legs.

 Cysts will gradually grow though this can be slow.
 This may not cause an issue, or they can grow to the point where they rupture and become inflamed or infected, even draining material at times.
 If they are growing substantially or causing symptoms of any sort, removal should be considered.
 We have extensive experience removing cysts in our offices.
 It is worth noting that if a cyst is ruptured and inflamed, removal right at that time is not possible but rather medical treatment or incision and drainage which removes the contents of the cyst can help temporarily.
 Most cysts will then heal and quiet down, potentially being removed later when they have settled back down to their native state.

 Wart (verruca vulgaris) is a growth on the skin due to infection with the human papilloma virus (HPV).
 Common warts are skin infections often seen on the hands and feet.
 They are usually a scaly bump and may have overlying black dots.
 These are more common in kids but can also arise in adults.
 Warts in the genital area may also develop due to sexually transmitted HPV.
 In order to remove warts, dermatologists may recommend using liquid nitrogen in the office.
 Please see our previous blogs on COMMON WARTS https://www.midlandsderm.com/warts-facts-treatment-omaha/ and Genital Warts https://www.midlandsderm.com/genital-warts-hpv-symptoms-treatments/ for more information about warts.